PICCOLI PRINCIPI TEATRO

 The Institute for Puppetry Arts and Popular Theatre in Grugliasco

-hosts Figuriamoci
+hosts Figuriamoci!

 The economic crisis of 2007 was also the crisis of our theater: shorter tours, smaller productions, and reduced opportunities for expression.
 We no longer had the space we once did.
-And so, space became our problem: What could the author do outside of the theater?
+And so, space became our problem: what could the author do outside of the theater?

 They could listen to other spaces, as they had listened to puppets, objects, and children.